brrav0/Payomi/README.md

 == README

 To do:
-- enhance testing
+1) deploy latest version on Heroku
-- deploy latest version on Heroku
+2) test live within close circles
-- test live within close circles
+3) enhance testing
-- write contact / about & FAQ / legal mention / terms and conditions
+4) write contact / about & FAQ / legal mention / terms and conditions
-- work on editing client & bankaccounts when correction are necessary - we need to think of what can be changed and what should not (bankaccounts number for instance and/or address email for cliencontact)
+5) work on editing client & bankaccounts when correction are necessary - we need to think of what can be changed and what should not (bankaccounts number for instance and/or address email for cliencontact)

 Questions: